대수다양체

 \[0 \to \Omega^1_{\mathbb{P}^n} \to \mathcal{O}_{\mathbb{P}^n}(-1)^{\oplus(n+1)} \to \mathcal{O}_{\mathbb{P}^n} \to 0\](§Canonical Line Bundle, ⁋Proposition 7 (Euler Exact Sequence)).
 Applying \(\Gamma(\mathbb{P}^n, -)\) to this short exact sequence gives

-The standard way to resolve this is to consider the right derived functor ([Homological Algebra] §Derived Functors, ⁋Definition 9).
-Specifically, since \(\lMod{A}\) has enough injectives, one can show that \(\QCoh(X)\) also has enough injective objects, so any quasi-coherent sheaf \(\mathcal{F}\) always has an injective resolution \(\mathcal{I}^\bullet\), and from the resulting
+The standard way to resolve this is to consider the right derived functor. ([Homological Algebra] §Derived Functors, ⁋Definition 9).
+Specifically, since \(\lMod{A}\) has enough injectives, we can show that \(\QCoh(X)\) also has enough injective objects, so any quasi-coherent sheaf \(\mathcal{F}\) always has an injective resolution \(\mathcal{I}^\bullet\), and from this we can define sheaf cohomology via

 \[H^i(X, \mathcal{F}) = \frac{\ker(\Gamma(X, \mathcal{I}^i) \to \Gamma(X, \mathcal{I}^{i+1}))}{\im(\Gamma(X, \mathcal{I}^{i-1}) \to \Gamma(X, \mathcal{I}^i))}\]where \(\mathcal{I}^\bullet\) is an injective resolution of \(\mathcal{F}\).

-More generally, one can show that \(\Sh(X)\) also has enough injectives by choosing injective objects stalkwise and then sheafifying, but our main interest is always in quasi-coherent sheaves, so we restrict our attention to the category \(\QCoh(X)\).
+More generally, for any sheaf on \(X\), one can show that \(\Sh(X)\) has enough injectives by taking injective objects stalk-wise and then sheafifying, but our primary interest is always in quasi-coherent sheaves, so we restrict our attention to the category \(\QCoh(X)\).

 That this is independent of the choice of \(\mathcal{I}^\bullet\), and so on, all follow from standard arguments in homological algebra.

-Earlier, when we introduced the global section space \(\Gamma(X, \mathcal{L})\), we mentioned that another common notation for this space is \(H^0(X, \mathcal{L})\); we now see that this notation is justified by the definition above.
+We previously introduced the global section space \(\Gamma(X, \mathcal{L})\) and mentioned that another common notation for this space is \(H^0(X, \mathcal{L})\); we now see that this notation is justified by the definition above.

-The following proposition is also a standard result that follows immediately from homological algebra ([Homological Algebra] §Derived Functors, ⁋Proposition 8).
+The following proposition is also a standard result that follows immediately from homological algebra. ([Homological Algebra] §Derived Functors)

 Proposition 2 For a short exact sequence of sheaves